Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 the device SHALL transmit a Receiver-Abort fragment.
 The retransmission timer is used by the SCHC gateway (the sender), the optimal value is very much application specific but here are some recommended default values.
-For classB end-devices, this timer trigger is a function of the periodicity of the classB ping slots.
-The RECOMMENDED value is equal to 3 times the classB ping slot periodicity.
-For classC end-devices which are nearly constantly receiving, the RECOMMENDED value is 30 seconds.
+For Class B end-devices, this timer trigger is a function of the periodicity of the Class B ping slots.
+The RECOMMENDED value is equal to 3 times the Class B ping slot periodicity.
+For Class C end-devices which are nearly constantly receiving, the RECOMMENDED value is 30 seconds.
 This means that the end-device shall try to transmit the ACK within 30 seconds  of the reception of each fragment.
 The inactivity timer is implemented by the end-device to flush the context in-case it receives nothing from the SCHC gateway over an extended period of time.
-The RECOMMENDED value is 12 hours for both classB&C end-devices.
+The RECOMMENDED value is 12 hours for both Class B and Class C end-devices.

 # Security considerations